What is Resilience?

 You can find out more about our resilience resources here – including webinars, an eBook and our podcast series.

 Current Economic Climate

-We are now expected to give more…for less.
-With 24/7 technology now sitting in everyone’s pocket, the innovative technologies from fruits of the economy Apple and Blackberry have rendered us accessible all day, every day.
+We are now expected to give more for less.
+With 24/7 technology now sitting in everyone’s pocket, innovative technologies have rendered us accessible all day, every day.
 Who needs sleep?
-We have caffeine for that…and who needs to take a break – you can take your mobile complete with emails, call facility, sat nav, BBM, social media platforms, apps, schedules, diaries and reminders with you wherever you go.
+We have caffeine for that.
+Who needs to take a break when you can take your mobile complete with emails, call facility, sat nav, BBM, social media platforms, apps, schedules, diaries and reminders with you wherever you go.
 It’s even possible to get mobile phone signal on some sections of the London Underground now!

 Stress & Burn Out

 Following on rather poignantly from the above point, is an increase in stress.
-An inevitable consequence for some, burning out in an attempt to keep up with a rapid pace of change for those people-pleasing personalities, is only going to become more of an issue.
-It already astonishes us how much money companies lose and how much time off work is needed to be taken these days due to stress and exhaustion.
-As well as costing the companies, it costs the NHS which in turn costs us – a vicious circle this just might be?
+An inevitable consequence for some, burning out in an attempt to keep up with a rapid pace of change for those with people-pleasing personalities, is only going to become more of an issue.
+It already astonishes us how much money companies lose and how much time off work is needed to be taken due to stress and exhaustion.
+As well as costing the companies, it costs the NHS which in turn costs us, a vicious circle this just might be?

 Resilience programmes have had fantastically proven positive results in breaking out of this cycle.